 Wants vs. Needs

 For example, a husband in a second marriage wants to provide for his spouse after his death.
 But he’s worried that her kids, not his, will eventually inherit his assets.
 The answer may be a Qualified Terminable Interest Property (Q-TIP) Trust, which allows the spouse to receive income from the trust during her lifetime, without controlling the principal.
 When she dies, his beneficiaries receive the assets.
-The client knew what he wanted, and you knew what he needed.
+In this scenario, the client knew what he wanted, and you knew what he needed and helped him address those needs.

 When a client has spent a lifetime building a successful business, the right succession plan is imperative for the company to continue after the client’s death.
 An in-depth conversation with a business owner offers the opportunity to create the best plan based on the individual enterprise.
 Discuss options such as an Employee Purchase and Bonus, a Buy/Sell Agreement, a Stay Bonus and other arrangements.